knowic998/knowic998/README.md

-- 👋 Hi, I’m @knowic998
+- 👋 Hi, I’m king!
 - 👀 I’m interested in everything tech, but also travel, videography and design.
 - 🌱 I’m currently completing projects using Python, JS, SQL, React and more.
-- 💞️ I’m looking to collaborate on anything, always down to learn.
-- 📫 How to reach me
+- 💞️ Hit me up if you want to collaborate!

 <!---
 knowic998/knowic998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.